Health Information Technology

 Upon graduation, students can elect to transfer to a graduate-degree institution to pursue advanced degrees related to HIT, healthcare management or informatics.

-AS in Health Information Technology
+Associate of Science (AS) in Health Information Technology

 Associate of Science in Health Information Technology graduates of the AS program can make anywhere from $37,900 - $56,600 per year, working as: